Louis de Buade de Frontenac: Second term in New France

 In 1696 Frontenac decided to take the field against the Iroquois, although at this time he was 74 years old.
-On July 6 he left Lachine at the head of a considerable force for the village of the Onondagas, where he arrived a month later.
-In the meantime the Iroquois had abandoned their villages, and as pursuit was impracticable, the army commenced its return march on August 10.
+On July 6, he left Lachine as the head of a considerable force for the village of the Onondagas, where he arrived a month later.
+In the meantime, the Iroquois had abandoned their villages, and as pursuit was impracticable, the army commenced its return march on August 10.
 Frontenac endured the march as well as the youngest soldier, and for his courage and prowess he received the cross of St. Louis.
-Under Frontenac's leadership, the Canadian militia became increasingly adept at guerrilla warfare and took the war into Iroquois territory and attacked a number of English settlements.
+Under Frontenac's leadership, arranged to provide all militiamen with clothing and equipment.
+This consisted generally of a capote, a breechcloth, leggings, a blanket, moccasins, a knife and two shirts, The clothing did not constitute a military uniform but was simply Canadian-style civilian wear.
+Since these men were not paid, this was a relatively economical way of maintaining an effective militia, the Canadian militia became increasingly adept at guerrilla warfare and took the war into Iroquois territory and attacked a number of English settlements.
 After waging a war of attrition between 1690 and 1698, the Iroquois fled the raided territory and negotiated for peace with the French.
 The result was that the threat of the Iroquois to New France was finally diffused.

 At the time of his second appointment as governor in 1689, France authorized the importation of enslaved Africans to Quebec from French colonies in the West Indies.

-Frontenac died on 28 November 1698 at the Chateau St-Louis after a brief illness, deeply mourned by the Canadian people.
+Frontenac died on 28 November 1698 at the Chateau St-Louis after a brief illness and was deeply mourned by the Canadian people.
 The faults of the governor were those of temperament.
 His nature was turbulent, and from his youth he had been used to command, but underlying a rough exterior there was evidence of a kindly heart.
 He was fearless, resourceful and decisive, and triumphed as few men could have done over the difficulties and dangers of a most critical position.